mdabrowski1990/uds/docs/source/pages/messages.rst

 Transmission Attributes
 -----------------------
-Transmission attributes are used to unambiguously describe transmission of entities (`UDS Message`_, `Network Protocol Data Unit`_, `Bus Frame`_) that carry diagnostic messages.
+Transmission attributes are used to unambiguously describe UDS transmission.

-Following enums are used:
+Following enums are available:
  - TransmissionDirection_
  - AddressingType_

 TransmissionDirection
 `````````````````````
-:python:`TransmissionDirection` enum is used to determine whether entity (frame/message/PDU) was either received
+:python:`TransmissionDirection` enum is used to determine whether diagnostic data entity (frame/message/PDU) was
-or transmitted.
+either received or transmitted.

 .. code-block::  python

    from uds.messages import TransmissionDirection

+   TransmissionDirection.RECEIVED
+   TransmissionDirection.TRANSMITTED

 AddressingType
 ``````````````
-:python:`AddressingType` is used to determine type of transmission (one/many recipients, communication model).
+:python:`AddressingType` is used to determine type of transmission (one/many recipients and communication model).

 .. code-block::  python

    from uds.messages import AddressingType

+   AddressingType.PHYSICAL
+   AddressingType.FUNCTIONAL
+   AddressingType.BROADCAST  # in fact, this is FUNCTIONAL addressing with broadcast communication used, but it was separated to distinguish this case